Skip to content

 Large finned, forced air (2+ m/s)0.5–2

-• Selecting a heatsink for a linear regulator, MOSFET, or power amplifier
+• Selecting a heatsink for a linear regulator, MOSFET, or RF power amplifier

-• Documenting thermal analysis for a design review
+• Documenting your thermal analysis for a design review or regulatory submission

-Plug in your device's thermal resistances and power dissipation and instantly see junction, case, and heatsink temperatures across multiple ambient conditions.
-No more spreadsheet fumbling — open the Thermal Resistance Network Calculator and verify your thermal design has the margin it needs before you spin that board.
+Plug in your device's thermal resistances and power dissipation, and you'll instantly see the predicted junction, case, and heatsink temperatures across multiple ambient conditions.
+No need to fumble with a spreadsheet or re-derive the equations every time.
+Open the Thermal Resistance Network Calculator and verify your thermal design has the margin it needs before you commit to a board spin.
+You'll sleep better knowing the numbers actually work, not just hoping they do.

 Related Articles